01-edu/public/subjects/order_books/README.md

 - `books`: which contains:
   - `Book`: a structure with:
     - `title`: `String`
-    - `year`: `u64` as its year of publication
+    - `year`: `u32` as its year of publication

-A function `order_books` should be created (outside of the previous modules which receives a `Writer`, and orders the set of books alphabetically.
+A function `order_books` should be created outside of the previous modules which receives a `Writer`, and orders the set of books alphabetically (case insensitive!).

 ### Expected Functions and Structs